Euphredes/Euphredes/README.txt

            Industrial

-These other men build you tools: car, phone, home.
+Others build you tools: car, phone, home.
 The industrial build you
 places: town, city, state.

 Ruben tells me to warehouse all